Beuth-Erdelt/DBMS-Benchmarker/paper.md

 * allows randomized queries to avoid caching side effects
 * investigates a number of timing aspects
 * investigates a number of other aspects - received result sets, precision, number of clients
-* collects hardware metrics from a Prometheus server, c.f. @208870
+* collects hardware metrics from a Prometheus server, @208870

 DBMS-Benchmarker helps to **evaluate results** - by providing